Quarkus Azure Services Extensions

 }

-To execute this sample you can run the following cURL commands:
+To test this sample you can run the following cURL commands after the application is started:

 -